 The message name is defined as ‘engine_status’ in the attribute ‘rois:name’ of the <rois:MessageProfile> tag.
 In a Query Message Profile, a result parameter used in ‘query()’ is defined using the <rois:Results> tag within the <rois:MessageProfile> tag.
 The description form of <rois:Results> follows the Parameter Profile.

-Two result parameters are defined in this profile, i.e., the status and the operable time of the HRI Engine.
+Two result parameters are defined in this profile, i.e., the status and the operable time of the RoIS Engine.
 The names of these result parameters are defined using the attribute ‘rois:name’ of <rois:Results> tag and <rois:data_type_ref> tag within the <rois:Results> tag, respectively.
 The data type for these result parameters are defined as ‘urn:x- rois:def:DataType:ATR::Component_Status’ and ‘urn:x-rois:def:DataType:ATR::DateTime’ by using <rois:data_type_ref> tag.

-This Message Profile defines a basic message for performing a query on HRI Engine status.
+This Message Profile defines a basic message for performing a query on RoIS Engine status.

 Message Profile is defined using <rois:MessageProfile> .
 When the message is used in the Query Interface, the type of the message is specified as ‘rois:QueryMessageProfileType’ in the attribute ‘xsi:type’ of the <rois:MessageProfile> tag.